 It added: “We emphasise that, on the strength of this and other evidence, we believe that this project should not have been approved initially by the North Sumatra provincial government.”

-ALERT said that the area in which the dam would be built is prime Tapanuli habitat where the orangutans occur in their highest abundances.
+ALERT said that the area in which the dam would be built is prime Tapanuli orangutan habitat where the primates occur in their highest abundances.